splunk/public-o11y-docs/sp-oncall/mobile/mobile-app-home-page.rst

 your home page for fast access to your current on-call status.

 This status will also let you know when you are on-call till or when you are on-call next.
-“You’re On-Call” in blue when you are currently on-call and “You’re Not On-Call” in black when you are not currently on-call.
+“You're On-Call” in blue when you are currently on-call and “You're Not On-Call” in black when you are not currently on-call.

 **Incidents:** From the Mobile App Home Page you can quickly access your